youyanggu/covid19_projections/maps.md

 - *C19Pro Score:* We created this score to try to encapsulate three important factors into a single number: absolute new daily cases (sheer number of cases), rate of change in cases (how fast cases are changing), cases per capita (prevalence relative to population).
 It is defined as follows:
     - `score = scaled(-avg_daily_cases_per_1mil * mean(Δcases * |cases_%_change|, Δcases_per_1_mil))`,
     - where `Δcases` is the change in cases (7-day moving average) from 7 days ago and `scaled()` is a function that maps all values to -100 to 100.
 A negative value means that cases are increasing.
+    - For US cases, we also incorporating changes in testing.
+If states report increasing cases, we increase their C19Pro Score if they also report increasing tests.
+Conversely, if states report decreasing cases, we decrease their C19Pro Score if they report decreasing tests.
     - We also apply the same formula for deaths to show where deaths are changing the most.

 [Back to Top](#top)